xuwang/aws-terraform/README.md

 * The default values for VPC, ec2 instance profile, policies, keys, autoscaling group, lanuch configurations etc., can be override in resources/terraform/module-<resource>.tf` files.

-* AWS profile, user, and cluster name are defined at the top of  _Makefile_:
+* AWS profile, and cluster name are defined at the top of  _Makefile_:

   ```
   AWS_PROFILE := coreos-cluster
-  AWS_USER := coreos-cluster
   CLUSTER_NAME := coreos-cluster
   ```